-As specified by permit condition 3.1(A)(1)(b), compliance with the CCS installation and operation provisions of §60.752(b)(2)(ii) is determined by the methods set forth in §60.755 unless alternative methodology pursuant to §60.752(b)(2)(i)(B) is first approved by this Office.
-The methodology of determining the maximum expected gas generation flow rate, the sufficiency of gas collector density, and compliance with system flow rate requirements will be brought forward to 00913-TV-6 under condition 3.1(A)(6).
-Compliance to the Subpart WWW NSPS is ensured by confirming that the performance of the required monitoring is adequately indentifying that no excess air infiltration into the CCS is occurring, as well as that the 500 ppm NSPS surface methane limit as determined by landfill surface monitoring is maintained.
-If exceedences to any operational standards are identified, proper corrective action and follow-up monitoring as required under permit condition 3.1(A)(7), as well as accurate recordkeeping pursuant to 3.1(A)(8) (see Sections 6.2.1.3.6 and 6.2.1.3.7 below) collectively serve to assure HMRLF will continue to be in full compliance with the Subpart WWW NSPS.
+Except as provided for in 40 CFR 62.16724(d), compliance with the CCS installation and operation provisions of 40 CFR 62.16716 through §62.16726 is determined by the methods set forth in §62.16720 unless alternative methodology and/or an alternate timeline for compliance is first approved by this Office.
+The methodology of determining the maximum expected gas generation flow rate, the sufficiency of gas collector density, and compliance with system flow rate requirements will be brought forward to the renewed permit 00913-TV-8 under condition 3.1(A)(6).
+Compliance with the EG through Subpart OOO is ensured by confirming that the performance of the required monitoring adequately identifies that no excess air infiltration into the CCS occurs, as well as that the 500 ppm NSPS surface methane limit as determined by landfill surface monitoring is maintained uninterrupted.
+If exceedances to any operational standards are identified, proper corrective action and follow-up monitoring as required under permit condition 3.1(A)(7), as well as accurate recordkeeping pursuant to 3.1(A)(8) collectively serve to assure HMRLF will continue to be in full compliance with the new EG through Subpart OOO.

-6.2.1.3.6 CCS Monitoring Requirements
+6.2.1.6 CCS Monitoring Requirements

-HMRLF must follow all monitoring requirements specified in 40 CFR 60.755 and §60.756 to ensure proper operation of the CCS, as required by the NSPS.
-These sections provide methodology for the monitoring of CCS parameters, as well as testing of surface methane concentrations, specifying corrective actions if any parameters are exceeded.
-This Office assumes that the NSPS monitoring requirements are adequate to satisfy the periodic monitoring requirements specified by the standard, and are set forth in the Title V permit at condition 3.1(A)(7).
-Specific monitoring requirements are listed in Table 6.3 below.
+HMRLF must follow all monitoring requirements specified in 40 CFR 62.16720 to ensure proper operation of the CCS, as required by the EG. These sections provide methodology for the monitoring of CCS parameters, as well as testing of surface methane concentrations, specifying corrective actions if any parameters are exceeded.
+This Office assumes that the EG monitoring requirements are adequate to satisfy the periodic monitoring requirements specified by the standard, and are set forth in the permit 00913-TV-8 at condition 3.1(A)(7).